 The Veterinary Medical Lead has overall responsibility for the medical care of pets in the CO-TSAS, and overall authority on all veterinary medical issues at the CO-TSAS.
 The Veterinary Medical Lead provides guidance and training as required to CART members.
-Reports to the TASM.

-- Advises the TASM on shelter setup and requirements for pet triage, pet stress reduction, medical section requirements, and other medical or health related issues. - Establishes the Veterinary Medical Section.
-Assigns responsibilities and provides guidance to section members. - Triages all pets prior to being accepted into the CO-TSAS and determines, from a medical perspective, whether a pet can be accepted into the CO-TSAS. - Performs pet behavioral assessments and makes recommendations to TASM regarding safe handling, isolation or off-site housing of animals deemed to be aggressive or badly socialized. - Determines when a pet must be removed from the general population and into medical isolation, or bite hold. - Provides emergency medical care of pets, as needed. - Determines if an animal needs to be taken to an emergency medical clinic, and contacts the owner (if available). - Determines when animals in medical, isolation, or bite hold may be released to the owner or back into the general population. - Provides medical advice and "just in time" training to all CART members as required.
+- Advises the TASM on shelter setup and requirements for pet triage, pet stress reduction, medical section requirements, and other medical or health related issues - Establishes the Veterinary Medical Section.
+Assigns responsibilities and provides guidance to section members. - Triages all pets prior to being accepted into the CO-TSAS and determines, from a medical perspective, whether a pet can be accepted into the CO-TSAS. - Determines when a pet must be removed from the general population and into medical isolation, or bite hold - Provides emergency medical care of pets, as needed - Determines if an animal needs to be taken to an emergency medical clinic, and contacts the owner (if available) - Determines when animals in medical, isolation, or bite hold may be released to the owner or back into the general population - Provides medical advice and "just in time" training to all CART members as required. - Provides documentation of "just in time" training to the Documentation Section lead. - Conducts periodic inspections of the kennel and shelter area and makes recommendations to the TASM to enhance safety, sanitation, pest control, and to lessen pet stress - Provides medical advice to owners of sick pets - Provides guidance to CART members and TASM on the use of chemical cleaning solutions, etc used on pet kennels, water dishes and food dishes

-- Provides documentation of "just in time" training to the Documentation Section lead. - Conducts periodic inspections of the kennel and shelter area and makes recommendations to the TASM to enhance safety, sanitation, pest control, and to lessen pet stress. - Provides medical advice to owners of sick pets. - Provides guidance to CART members and TASM on the use of chemical cleaning solutions, etc. used on pet kennels, water dishes and food dishes . - Monitors shelter conditions for the outbreak of disease, and recommends necessary operational changes to the TASM. - Maintains all medical documentation for pets. - Performs animal euthanasia according to the CO-TSAS guidelines for in-shelter euthanasia or refers/recommends off-site euthanasia as appropriate. - Serves as an Assistant Safety Officer.
-Identifies and notifies the Safety and Sanitation Team Lead of any safety hazards. - Coordinates with the CO-TSAS Logistics Chief for obtaining any required supplies, equipment or services. - Ensures that Medical Section members follow personal sanitation rules, and keep the Medical Section, the shelter, and its surroundings clean. - Upon notification of the shelter closure, ensures that the Medical Section area is cleaned and all medical supplies and equipment are cleaned, repacked and loaded into the cache trailer.
+- Monitors shelter conditions for the outbreak of disease, and recommends necessary operational changes to the TASM - Maintains all medical documentation for pets. - Serves as an Assistant Safety Officer.
+Identifies and notifies the Safety and Sanitation Team Lead of any safety hazards. - Coordinates with the CO-TSAS Logistics Chief for obtaining any required supplies, equipment or services - Ensures that Medical Section members follow personal sanitation rules, and keep the Medical Section, the shelter, and its surroundings clean. - Upon notification of the shelter closure, ensures that the Medical Section area is cleaned and all medical supplies and equipment are cleaned, repacked and loaded into the cache trailer.